VidunderGunder/expo-prototype-tutorial/README.md

     _Note: The project will be saved where your terminal is located, so change this if you have a preferred place to store coding projects._

-    The last argument, `expo-prototype-tutorial` , is the project name - feel free to change it.
+    The last argument, `catculator` , is the project name - feel free to change it.

     ```shell
-    expo init expo-prototype-tutorial
+    expo init catculator
     ```

     Choose `blank` as your template when prompted (it should be the default option), by pressing <kbd>Enter</kbd>